Setting up applications in Raygun for optimal error monitoringPosted Jul 21, 2022 | 4 min. (677 words)

 What’s the best way to set this up?

 What about environments?

 Want to see errors specifically from dev, test and production environments?
 No problem!
 You can do this by creating additional applications and therefore having separate API keys for each environment.
 Adding things like custom properties to error messages on the fly provides a clunky and poor user experience.
 Multiple applications set up to handle environments offers a far better user experience and makes sure everything is kept neat and tidy, while per-application notification rules allow you to be notified by environment (like production, when things are affecting your users!).
 Separate applications can also be viewed on your custom dashboard/s.

 Built for teams

-Feel free to hit the feedback link on the Raygun dashboard to get in touch with us!
+Feel free to hit the Contact Raygun link on the Raygun dashboard to get in touch with us!